 National School Lunch Program and School Breakfast Program

-The National School Lunch Program (NSLP) and School Breakfast Program (SBP) are federally funded programs that provided meal reimbursement to public and nonpublic schools and Residential Child Care Institutions.* These Programs provides nutritionally balanced, low-cost or no-cost lunches and breakfasts to children each school day.
+Federally funded programs that provide meal reimbursement to public and nonpublic schools and Residential Child Care Institutions.
+These Programs provides nutritionally balanced, low-cost or no-cost lunches and breakfasts to children each school day.
 The funds provided for these Programs are from the United States Department of Agriculture (USDA) and are administered in Iowa through the Bureau of Nutrition and Health Services in the Department of Education.

 Iowa School Nutrition Fact Sheet - provides an overview of School Nutrition Programs in Iowa including the benefits, how to build a reimbursable lunch, participation data, and reimbursement information.

 Assigned Consultants - Consultant assignments for Child Nutrition Programs in schools:

 Iowa CNP - web-based program for school meal applications and claims.

 Student Meal Debt - In 2018, the Iowa Legislature passed and the Governor signed into legislation HF2467 addressing student meal debt.
 The following documents provide guidance and answers pertaining to the legislation: